Efficient Communication in Organizations: Introduction

 Public protocols prescribe consulting senders through a sequential and public procedure.
 These arrangements are neither efficient nor robust to collusion when senders have relatively aligned preferences over decision-making.
-In these cases, there are always contingencies where senders can coordinate persuasion either on the spot or through pre-play communication.
+In these cases, there are always contingencies where senders can coordinate persuasion through pre-play communication.

-The second part of this paper focuses on the last type of arrangement left to analyze: the sequential and public consultation of senders with conflicting interests over decision-making.
-The main results show that this protocol, dubbed ``public advocacy,'' is both efficient and robust to collusion.
-Importantly, it is the only communication protocol to have both these desirable properties.
+The second part of this paper focuses on the last type of minimal arrangement left to analyze: public advocacy, that is, the sequential and public consultation of senders with conflicting interests over decision-making.
+The main result shows that public advocacy is efficient and robust to collusion.
+Importantly, it is the only minimal communication protocol to have these desirable properties.
 A characterization of the efficient equilibrium is provided, showing the mechanism through which the receiver achieves efficiency: the report delivered by the first speaker sets the burden of proof borne by the second speaker, who has to prove its case ``beyond a reasonable doubt.''
 The endogenously determined burden of proof ensures that both senders consistently report truthfully.
 As a result, the receiver learns their private information and makes fully informed decisions.
 No resources are wasted in the attempt to persuade the receiver.
 All players obtain the payoff they would get if there were no information asymmetries in the first place.

 The rest of the paper is organized as follows.
 Section~\ref{sec:lit} reviews the related literature, and Section~\ref{sec:model} presents the model.
 The main results are in Section~\ref{sec:protocols}.
 Section~\ref{sec:disc} discusses the model's assumptions and the robustness of the results.
 Finally, Section~\ref{sec:conc} concludes.